ibm-cloud-docs/sell/faqs-migrated.md

 ## Where is my custom agreement?
 {: #custom-agreement}

 Any previously approved custom agreements are saved and still valid.
 If you need to upload a new version of the custom agreement for review and approval, you can do this from the My company page.
 On the My company page, click **Edit** and expand the **Upload the custom agreement that you company has made with IBM Cloud**.
-You can drag and upload the custom agreement file, and it will be reviewed by {{site.data.keyword.IBM_notm}}.
+You can drag and upload the custom agreement file, and it is reviewed by {{site.data.keyword.IBM_notm}}.